Introduction

 Pros

-- Suitable for a wide range of use cases beyond project management.
+- Adaptable for a variety of use cases beyond traditional project management.

 Cons

-- Can require significant setup time for complex projects
+- Can be time-consuming to set up for complex projects

-- May feel overwhelming due to its flexibility
+- Might feel overwhelming due to its flexibility and options

 Pricing